Youngjooham/Front-end-Frameworks-CA-Young-Joo-Ham/my-new-ecom-store/README.md

 #### This website was made for my school JavaScript Frameworks CA

+### The brief:

-The brief: The API you are using for this brief is: https://v2.api.noroff.dev/online-shop
+The API you are using for this brief is: https://v2.api.noroff.dev/online-shop

 You can find individual items by appending a product ID at the end of the API URL e.g. https://v2.api.noroff.dev/online-shop/f99cafd2-bd40-4694-8b33-a6052f36b435

 You are tasked with build out the following pages for an eCom store:

-Homepage
+-Homepage

-Individual product page
+-Individual product page

-Cart page
+-Cart page

-Checkout success page
+-Checkout success page

 The Homepage should have a list of all the products.
 There should be a look-ahead search bar that filters products when typing in a product name.
 Clicking on a product should take a user to an individual product page.